pranjalg13/Jumbotail_Expense_Tracker/README.md

 # JumboTail_Assignment
+## An Expense Tracker REST Api using Spring boot
 Assignment Submission for Jumbotail

-#### Name: Pranjal Goyal
+### Name: Pranjal Goyal
-#### Email: pranjalgoyal13@gmail.com
+### Email: pranjalgoyal13@gmail.com

-## An Expense Tracker REST Api using Spring boot

 ## Technology Used

-### Spring Boot
+- Spring Boot
-    Spring Boot allows easy setup of standalone Spring-based applications with high scalibilty.
+  - Spring Boot allows easy setup of standalone Spring-based applications with high scalibilty.

-### Swagger-UI
+- Swagger-UI
-    It is a framework used to demostrate the API in better format similar to Postman
+  - It is a framework used to demonstrate the API in better format similar to Postman

-## Database Used
+- Database Used
-    Mysql
+    - Mysql

 ### Features
 - I have tried to decouple as much as I can in the assignment.
+- User can add register themselves using thier email Id
+- User can add expense and due amount
+- User can remove the debt amount by following algorithms:
+  - Method 1: Removing the due which was added first
+  - Method 2: Removing the due based of repayment date
 - Dividing the code into separate modules as applicable.
 (Modularity)

 ### How to Run

 ```
 1. First of all clone the Repo:
 git clone <Repo_URL>
 2. Open with Fav, IDE
 3. The Application is running on port 8080
 -> Swagger-Url: localhost:8080/swagger-ui.html
 ```

 ### Endpoints for the application: